Alex-ABPerson/ABPaint/README.md

 As of now there is not a website however when there is there will be a link here for full in-depth detail on it.

+## History

+Undoing, redoing and keeping track of work is (*or will be*) easy with ABPaint!
+Undoing and redoing doesn't  use much memory at all - no need to worry!

+The last five undos are stored in your file so that you can undo big events.

+You can mark certain changes as important so that you can go back to them no matter how many times you undo and redo.

 ## Contributers

 [**Alex-TimeHACK**](https://www.github.com/Alex-TIMEHACK) - The lead developer of the project.
 Currently the only person who does any programming :P